kasugaijin/turbo-flight-booker/README.md

 # README

 This Ruby on Rails application is a flight reservation system that uses a nested form to work with multiple models simultaneously and allow a user to select a flight and add passenger details to make a reservation.
 Turbo frames/streams allows passenger fields to be added/removed on the booking form without a page refresh.
 Stimulus JS was used to hide the 'remove' button on the first passenger field.
 Action Mailer is used to send confirmation emails upon reservation creation and cancellation.
+The mailer is currently set up in development only, and outputs mail to the browser using the Letter Opener gem.

 There are four models:
 - Airport